-Chicago Criminal Aggravated Battery lawyer James Dimeas has been handling Aggravated Battery criminal charges throughout Cook County, DuPage County, Lake County, and Kane County for over 25 years.
-Aggravated Battery Lawyer has the experience handling Aggravated Battery cases that gives him a unique and keen understanding of how Aggravated Battery cases are handled by the police and how Aggravated Battery cases are treated by the Courts.
+Chicago Aggravated Battery attorney, James Dimeas, has been handling Aggravated Battery criminal charges throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-27 years.
+James Dimeas has the experience handling Aggravated Battery cases that gives him a unique and keen understanding of how Aggravated Battery cases are handled by the police and how Aggravated Battery cases are treated by the Courts.

 A related charge is Domestic Battery.
-Domestic Battery is similar to Battery other than for a Domestic Battery the victim is a family member or ex-spouse or boyfriend or girlfriend.
-Domestic Battery is also a Class A misdemeanor which carries a maximum penalty of up to one year in county jail and a fine up to $2,500.
+Domestic Battery is similar to Battery other than for a Domestic Battery the victim has to be a family member or ex-spouse or boyfriend or girlfriend.
+Domestic Battery is also a Class A misdemeanor which carries a maximum penalty of up to one-year in county jail and a fine up to $2,500.
 However, a Domestic Battery can never be removed from your record if you plead guilty to a Domestic Battery or are found guilty of a Domestic Battery.
 Aggravated Domestic Battery is also closely associated with Aggravated Battery.
-You can be guilty of an Aggravated Domestic Battery if the victim suffered serious or permit injuries and disfigurement or--if you placed your hands around the victim's neck and cut off the oxygen supply for any period of time.
+You can be guilty of an Aggravated Domestic Battery if the victim suffered serious or permit injuries and disfigurement, or if you placed your hands around the victim's neck and cut off the oxygen supply for any period of time.
 An Aggravated Domestic Battery is a Class 4 felony which carries a possible prison sentence of between 1 to 3 years.
-However, if you are convicted of a Aggravated Domestic Battery you must serve at least 60 continuous days in jail regardless of whether you receive probation or a prison sentence.Consequences of an Aggravated Battery Charge in Illinois
+Probation is possible for an Aggravated Domestic Battery, however, if you are convicted of a Aggravated Domestic Battery you must serve at least 60 continuous days in jail regardless of whether you receive probation or a prison sentence.Consequences of an Aggravated Battery Charge in Illinois

-Most aggravated battery cases require the immediate assistance of an experienced and knowledgeable lawyer.
+Most aggravated battery cases require the immediate assistance of an experienced and knowledgeable Aggravated Battery lawyer.
 It's important to begin getting to the bottom of the case before memories fade and witnesses disappear.
-If your loved one is in jail facing Aggravated Battery charges, you should call James Dimeas immediately for legal advice as soon as possible.
+If you or your loved one is facing Aggravated Battery charges, you should call James Dimeas immediately for legal advice as soon as possible.
 Aggravated Battery lawyer, James Dimeas, can visit your loved one in jail and begin working immediately on putting together an effective defense to the Aggravated Battery charges.
 The state has already spoken to the witnesses and collected their evidence.